Measuring Human Adaptation to AI in Decision Making: Application to Evaluate Changes after AlphaGo: Acknowledgments

 \section{Acknowledgments}

-We appreciate feedback from Kosuke Uetake, Jiwoong Shin, K Sudhir, Vineet Kumar, Ian Weaver and participants at the 2020 Marketing Science conference and Yale Quantitative Marketing seminar for their valuable and constructive feedback.
+We appreciate feedback from Kosuke Uetake, Jiwoong Shin, K Sudhir, Elisa Celis, John Rust, Vineet Kumar, Ian Weaver and participants at the 2020 Marketing Science conference and Yale Quantitative Marketing seminar for their valuable and constructive comments.
 We gratefully acknowledge the support from Korean Go Association to get the data.